 Not escape them.

-Pay and prestige should be trickling down in these organizations to the people who make the biggest difference in terms organizational success.
+Pay and prestige should be trickling down in these organizations to the people who make the biggest difference in terms of organizational success.

 Not up.